fnkr/hcloud-k8s/VARIABLES.md

 Changing locations of existing load balancers will cause recreation and new public IP addresses will be assigned.
 Adding load balancers is safe.

+## cluster_existing_network_name

+Name of an existing Hetzner Cloud Network to be used.
+If left empty, a new one will be created.

+default: `""`

 ## cluster_network_zone

 Zone for Hetzner Cloud Network.